-This authentic cacio e pepe pasta recipe gives you the ability to make a classic Italian dish that will transport you to Italy without leaving your own home.
+Cacio e pepe pasta is a recipe that will you the ability to make a classic Italian dish that will transport you to Italy without leaving your own home.

 What is Cacio e Pepe Pasta?

-“Cacio” means cheese and “pepe” means pepper, so with Loreto’s Pecorino di Picinisco D.O.P., I could only imagine how fabulous this pasta would taste.
+“Cacio” means cheese and “pepe” means pepper, so with Loreto’s Pecorino di Picinisco D.O.P. (his own cheese) I could only imagine how fabulous this pasta would taste.
 We went back into the kitchen and I grabbed an apron which just happened to be the one which said, “La Cacioste”, which translates to a female cheese maker–perfect!

 Let’s get to the authentic cacio e pepe pasta recipe, then I’ll tell you more about Casa Lawrence.
 FYI, this is not the kitchen used for the restaurant.
 Printable recipe is at the bottom of the post.

-Please watch the short video, but remember, I’m not a professional filmmaker.
-I had to finish filming on my iPhone–oops!
+Please watch the short video, but remember, I’m not a professional filmmaker by any means!

 Authentic Italian Cacio e Pepe Pasta!